alecmas/Hash-Table/README.md

 # HashTable
-Implementation of a hash table in C++
+Basic implementation of a hash table

 Known bugs: